I tell everyone that when I am evaluating a martial move for myself or others, in one filter I consider a two prong question.

 Will things happen as fast as you think?
 Slower?
 Sporty Non-sporty?
 Indo artsy?
 Slinky Systema?
 Crazy?
 Hand?
 Stick?
 Knife?
 Gun?
 Will it start with an interview or ambush?
 How do you perceive your fight?

-In this age of widespread interest in de-escalation and verbal skills to defuse any and all encounters, this is a tale about how convoluted a quick, on-the-spot verbal solution might be.
-It’s a short story from back in the 1980s – a case I worked on.
+In this age of widespread interest in de-escalation and verbal skills to defuse any and all encounters, this is a tale about how convoluted and difficult a quick, on-the-spot verbal solution might be.
+It’s a short story from a case I worked on.

 A driver pulled his truck up into a handicapped parking space to drop his wife off at a post office.
 He did not put his truck into “park.”
 She got out and walked away.
 He reached down, did something for a second, and was about to back out of the spot, when a man walked by the front of his truck, scowling and yelling at him, waving a hand in the air.

 The man yelled in outrage about the driver parking in a handicapped spot.
 The driver, aghast at the outrage said, “I am not parked.
-I am leaving.”
+I am leaving.
+I just dropped someone off!”

-The man swings at the driver.
+The complainer swings at the driver.
 The driver fights back.
 There are witnesses.
 The police are called and the man gets arrested for assault.
-Later this man files an assault case back on the driver and it becomes a “he-said, he-said” deal.
+Later this complainer files an assault case back on the driver and it becomes a “he-said, he-said” deal.

-I started with this angry man.
+I started with this angry man, the complainer.
 I asked him to come in and give us a written statement, which he jumped at the chance to vent.
 He showed up for the appointment, loaded for vocal bear, and in a small, interview office I let him unload.
 The guy was panting when the oratory was over.
 I did not say a word.

 “Okay,” says I. “let’s get that whole story down on paper.”
 I had to read him his rights and now the story was officially counted.
 And line by line, we got it all down as I typed his words as he said them.
 He calmed down and his remarks took a turn to another topic.
-The real cause and motivation.
+The real cause and motivation of his complaining.
 Handicapped people and handicapped parking…

 This theme rolled on.
-I realized that the guy wasn’t mad at the driver because the driver had pulled into the slot for a second.
+I realized that the guy wasn’t mad at the driver because the driver had pulled into the handicapped slot for a second.
 He wasn’t protecting the rights of the handicapped.
-This guy was mad at handicapped people and how many parking places they got.
-He was ripping mad because …
+This guy was mad at handicapped people!
+And how many parking places they got.
+He was ripping mad because of proliferation of handicapped parking!
+It would really be difficult, it is really difficult to de-escalate such an encounter without…ESP.